erikrikarddaniel/tunis_course_2017/SETUP.md

 $ sudo dpkg -i rstudio-xenial-1.1.383-amd64.deb  # Current name of deb
 ```

-## What needs to be done test that computers can handle my practical
+## What needs to be done to test that computers can handle my practical

 This section describes procedures that I intend students to perform themselves
 as this forms part of becoming proficient in computational biology and is not